luces001207/Security-Risk-Management-and-Assessment-Report/README.md

 📘 What I Learned from This Project
--This project significantly deepened my understanding of enterprise security risk management as a decision-making discipline, not just a technical exercise.
+This project significantly deepened my understanding of enterprise security risk management as a decision-making discipline, not just a technical exercise.
 I learned how cybersecurity controls must be justified, prioritized, and sequenced based on measurable business risk rather than intuition or tool availability.

 1. Risk ≠ Vulnerability ≠ Threat
-- One of the most important takeaways was learning to clearly distinguish between:
+One of the most important takeaways was learning to clearly distinguish between:
 - Assets (what has value)
 - Threats (who or what can cause harm)
 - Vulnerabilities (weaknesses that threats exploit)